cits5501/cits5501.github.io/assets/lectures/lect03--autom.md

 ::: incremental

 -   In the last lecture, we saw some example unit tests.
--   We said that a unit test tests a *unit* of code (function, method, class, module) in isolation, and there are a few properties we would like it to have (e.g. run very quickly).
+-   We said that a unit test tests a *unit* of code (a small part of a large system) in isolation, and there are a few properties we would like it to have (e.g. run very quickly).
 -   But there are other sorts of tests as well -- integration tests and system tests -- which tend to run more slowly, and contain